Filters

 Accepting New Patients

 Eliad Culcea is a Neurologist in Great Falls, Montana.
 Dr. Culcea is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Seizures, Multiple Sclerosis (MS), Movement Disorders, and Parkinson's Disease.
+His top areas of expertise are Seizures, Movement Disorders, Parkinson's Disease, and Spinal Muscular Atrophy Type 2.
 Dr. Culcea is currently accepting new patients.

 Experienced in Drug Induced Dyskinesia